Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

     [ ] - Don't allow the player to move the passport while the animation is playing for it to pass into the customs table [ ] - Stamps go over edge of passport
   Gameplay:
-    [ ] - Reduce chance of Spud running the border
     [ ] - Reduce lead time for missiles
-    [ ] - Faster project or more centralized location for missile [ ] - Explain how to flip the pages on the document in the tutorial [ ] - Add flash arrow pointing from the left to the right indicator for megaphone [ ] - Add flash indicator pointing at corner of first page [ ] - Make the instructions an overlay which you could close [ ] -  Score might not be resetting between rounds on leaderboard.
+    [ ] - Faster project or more centralized location for missile [ ] - Explain how to flip the pages on the document in the tutorial [ ] - Add flash arrow pointing from the left to the right indicator for megaphone [ ] - Add flash indicator pointing at corner of first page [ ] - Spud runner attempts never stops.
+Alt tabbed out, paused, shift summary, no matter what, the spuds escape like clockwork.
+    [ ] - Make the instructions an overlay which you could close [ ] - Score might not be resetting between rounds on leaderboard.
 Fairly sure mine just kept going up.
+    [ ] - Potatoes continued to escape during the Shift Summary.
   Backend:
     [ ] - Save game and load game
+    [ ] - Store color tag hex codes for guide book in notes

 ## General Tasks